NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 # List of Currently-Installed Modules, Descriptions, and Settings

 ## [About Time](https://foundryvtt.com/packages/about-time/) v0.1.68
-  Tracks in-game time and required for the[Calendar/Weather](https://foundryvtt.com/packages/calendar-weather/) module.
+  Tracks in-game time and required for the [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather/) module.

   NOTE: This module may be potentially going away with the future core API time updates.